How to Configure Nginx Rate Limit and Whitelist

 }

-Here, we create a shared memory zone called “mylimit” with a size of 10 megabytes and a limit of 1 request per second per client’s IP address.
+This creates a shared memory zone called “mylimit” with 10 megabytes of storage and a limit of 1 request per second per client IP address.

-- $limit_req: This directive is used within a specific location block to apply rate limiting.
-You can set the desired limit and define what should happen when a request exceeds the limit.
+• $limit_req: This directive applies rate limiting within a specific location block.
+Set the desired limit and define what happens when a request exceeds it.

 location /api {